maxcoyote/eka360/team.markdown

   title: Senior Project Manager
   email: zachary@three6ixty.net
   phone: "(310) 204-3500 x305"
-  bio: Zachary Andrews is a Senior Project Manager and joined three6ixty in 2015.
+  bio_text: Zachary Andrews is a Senior Project Manager and joined three6ixty in 2015.
     He specializes in hospitality, mixed use development, and community outreach in the high-density corridor between DTLA, Hollywood, and West LA.
 Zach’s background in CEQA analysis has given him expertise in Categorical Exemptions, MND and EIR